How to Create Your Business Identity: Address and Phone

 - Buy a prepaid wireless plan that allows you to pay as you go, instead of committing to a plan.

 - Use a virtual telephone service, like Grasshopper.
 Using this option you can establish either a local phone number (available in most areas) and/or a virtual toll-free number for your home business.
-For information on how virtual phone systems like Grasshopper work, see the review of Grasshopper.

 Whether or not you need a separate fax line strictly depends on your volume of faxes sent and received.
 You can set up a fax line on your landline using your phone company's distinctive ring or set up a business line.
 You can set up a business line that has a distinctive ring for your fax.